p-chung/kintensity/manuscript/manuscript.md

         + Chung study

 # Extending the Goodman Method
-- Today, there remains active interest in the accurate estimation of kin availability: academic interest (e,g, kin support literature), economic policy planning (dependency ratio literature), etc. However, computationally intensive microsimulation methods are not yet developed enough for mainstream use.
+- Today, there remains active interest in the measurement of kin availability.
+However, computationally intensive microsimulation methods, which are the current state of the art, have not yet been fully developed for mainstream use.
 - Outside of these computational methods, the two most common methods for estimating kin availability include household surveys and specialized social network questionnaires (often embedded as occasional modules in larger social surveys).
     - describe strengths and weaknesses of household surveys (e.g. Census):
         + household boundaries: CITE Ruggles and others in Burch (1979)